 Central Pollution Control Board is executing a nation-wide programme of ambient air quality monitoring known as National Air Quality Monitoring Programme (NAMP).
-The network consists of 804 operating stations covering 344 cities/towns in 28 states and 6 Union Territories of the country.
+The network consists of 966 operating stations in 419 cities/towns in 28 states and 7 Union Territories of the country as on 19.11.2024.

 The objectives of the N.A.M.P. are to determine status and trends of ambient air quality; to ascertain whether the prescribed ambient air quality standards are violated; to Identify Non-attainment Cities; to obtain the knowledge and understanding necessary for developing preventive and corrective measures and to understand the natural cleansing process undergoing in the environment through pollution dilution, dispersion, wind based movement, dry deposition, precipitation and chemical transformation of pollutants generated.